Sunny Nash

 Author-Journalist

-Sunny Nash is author of Bigmama Didn’t Shop At Woolworth’s about life with her part-Comanche grandmother during the Civil Rights Movement.
+Sunny Nash is the author of Bigmama Didn’t Shop At Woolworth’s about life with part-Comanche grandmother during Civil Rights Movement.

 Bigmama Didn't Shop At Woolworth's

-Robin Fruble of Southern California said, “Every white person in America should read this book ( Bigmama Didn’t Shop At Woolworth’s)!
+“Every white person in America should read this book (Bigmama Didn’t Shop At Woolworth’s)!
 Sunny Nash writes the story of her childhood without preaching or ranting but she made me realize for the first time just how much skin color changes how one experiences the world.
 But, if your skin color is brown, it matters a great deal to a great number of people.
 I needed to learn that.
-Sunny Nash is a great teacher,” Fruble said.
+Sunny Nash is a great teacher,” said Robin Fruble of Southern California.